warren-bank/node-github-backup-cli/README.md

 "-P <output_dirpath>"
 "--dirpath <output_dirpath>"
-    Specify the directory path in which to output the generated scripts.
+    Specify the directory path in which to output the generated script.

 "-O <output_filepath>"
 "--filepath <output_filepath>"
-    Specify the file path at which to output the generated scripts.
+    Specify the file path at which to output the generated script.
 ```

 #### Example: